jro31/jethro-codes/_articles/projects/blocks-falling.md

 There are two ways that a player can start a game.

 If they're on a computer, they can press the space bar.
-Alternatively, if they don't have a keyboard or they just feel like living a little, they can click the play/pause button.
+Alternatively, if they don't have a keyboard or they just feel like living a little, they can click the on-screen play/pause button.

 The former of these methods is handled in the `GameBoard` component.
 We add an event listener as the component loads with `useEffect`: